-The consolidated financial statements have been prepared on a going concern basis notwithstanding the fact that the Group incurred a loss of US\$293,151 during the year ended 31 December 2013.
+The consolidated financial statements have been prepared on a going concern basis notwithstanding the fact that the Group incurred a loss of US\$2,206,128 during the year ended 31 December 2014.
 In the opinion of the directors of the Company (the "Directors"), the Group should be able to continue as a going concern in the coming year taking into consideration the measures which include, but are not limited to, the following:

-(a) In 2012, the Group commenced the provision of transmission and broadcasting of television programs subsequent to the acquisition of CMMB Vision (USA) Inc. ("CMMB Vision (USA)").
-A 3-year service contract was entered into between CMMB Vision (USA) and China Central Television, a state-owned enterprise in PRC.
-The management is currently under negotiation with other parties for the provision of TV broadcasting services and is of the opinion that such service can provide a reliable and stable cash flow for the Group to operate.
+- (a) In 2012, the Group commenced the provision of transmission and broadcasting of TV programs subsequent to the acquisition of CMMB Vision USA Inc. ("CMMB Vision USA").
+A 3-year service contract was entered into between CMMB Vision USA and China Central Television ("CCTV"), a state-owned enterprise in PRC.
+The Directors are currently under negotiation with other parties for the provision of TV broadcasting services and are of the opinion that such service can provide a reliable and stable cash flow for the Group to operate.
+The service contract with CCTV was renewed for another 3 years from 1 January 2015 to 31 December 2017. - (b) Subsequent to the year end date, the Group has issued new shares for consideration approximately HK\$48.8 million (equivalent to US\$6.3 million) (note 32).
+The Group plans to further issue new shares to raise additional funds to improve its liquidity position. - (c) Chi Capital, a company wholly owned by Mr. Wong has agreed to provide financial support to enable the Group to meet its financial obligations as they fall due in the foreseeable future.